fug1t1ve/fug1t1ve.github.io/docs/_posts/2023-06-16-Blustealer.md

 The resources section reveals that there is a resource named `Gastroenterology.Properties`, which has exceptionally large entropy and high file-ratio.
 Large entropy indicates that the file is likely to have compressed or encrypted data.
 ![](https://i.imgur.com/pkqGNFZ.png)

-The resource section also reveals that there are few repeating bytes like `PAD`, which indicates that there may be junk data has been added as padding to make the reverse-engineering the binary hard.
+The resource section also reveals that there are few repeating bytes like `PAD`, which indicates that there might be junk data added as padding to make the analysis of the binary hard.
 ![](https://i.imgur.com/1WfFwqk.png)

-Loading the file into the [dnSpyEx](https://github.com/dnSpyEx/dnSpy) loads up the different namespace sections of the files.
-At entry point we see multiple obfuscated function names, one of those obfuscated functions is using `Application.Run()`.
-This function is used two times in the `main()`, which results it to run two new instances of `frm_Splash` and `frm_Menu`.
+Opening the file in [dnSpyEx](https://github.com/dnSpyEx/dnSpy) loads up multiple namespaces of the file.
+At the entry point, we see multiple obfuscated functions, and one of those obfuscated functions uses `Application.Run()`.
+This function is called twice in the `main()` method, resulting in the execution of two new instances of `frm_Splash` and `frm_Menu`.
 ![](https://i.imgur.com/bBIcDPO.png)

-On analysis of the class `frm_Menu`, it seems to be a decoy class.
+The class `frm_Menu` seems to be a decoy class.
 It acts as a menu to initialize forms like `frm_Sudoku`, `frmJogoMemo`, `frm_Velha`, and more.
 ![](https://i.imgur.com/ws1DeCf.png)

 On the other hand, `frm_Splash` has 29 encrypted strings.
 On further analysis it shows that these 29 strings are then concatenated behind '4D5' and all the '^' characters are replaced by '00'.
 The final string is then parsed using `byte.Parse()` and then stored in an array.
 The byte array is then passed to a function in `Assembly` class.
 By looking at strings it seems the first function is [`Assembly.load()`](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.assembly.load?view=net-7.0) and the second is the [`Assembly.CreateInstance()`](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.assembly.createinstance?view=net-7.0).

-In short, it takes that encrypted hard-coded string and decrypts it using the steps mentioned above and then parses the string into a byte array and then loads it into the memory and creates an instance.
+In short, it takes the encrypted hard-coded string, decrypts it using the aforementioned steps, and subsequently parses the string into a byte array.
+Afterward, it loads the byte array into memory and creates an instance.
 The instance created passes an array object called `PES`, that is defined as a string array consisting of three entries:
 ![](https://i.imgur.com/1b7AQgR.png)

 The first two bytes of the byte array indicates that it is a DOS MZ executable.

 # Part-2: Pend.dll

-When analysing the file that consists of the byte array using PEstudio, it shows that it is a DLL file named "Pend.dll".
-PEstudio also reveals that it uses SmartAssembly .NET obfuscator to obfuscate the file, and that it was compiled on April 26th 2023.
+Analyzing the saved bytes using PEstudio reveals that it is a DLL file named "Pend.dll."
+PEstudio also reveals that it uses the SmartAssembly .NET obfuscator to obfuscate the file and that it was compiled on April 26th, 2023.
 ![](https://i.imgur.com/Z1eLFq5.png)

 The [de4dot](https://github.com/de4dot/de4dot) is a commonly used tool to deobfuscate the SmartAssembly .NET obfuscated binaries.